dp-construction-maintenace/dpc-payroll/README.md

 # DP Construction Group — Payroll & HR System

-A free, self-hosted payroll pack: employee register, timesheets, leave register, payroll runs, branded payslips (with QR code), and payroll summaries — running entirely from a static webpage on GitHub Pages, with Firebase as the database.
+A free, self-hosted payroll pack: employee register, timesheets, payroll runs, branded payslips (with QR code), and payroll summaries — running entirely from a static webpage on GitHub Pages, with Firebase as the database.
 No monthly software fee.

 **Files in this folder:**
 - `index.html` — the app itself (open this in a browser once deployed)